Urban Health Initiative

 Overview

-The Urban Health Initiative (UHI), funded by USAID, is working to improve health outcomes of people living in Afghanistan’s urban areas, particularly women and children and other vulnerable populations.
+The Urban Health Initiative (UHI), funded by USAID, aimed to improve health outcomes of people living in Afghanistan’s urban areas, particularly women and children and other vulnerable populations.

-UHI works to improve public and private health service delivery in the five urban areas of Kabul, Herat, Jalalabad, Kandahar and Mazar-e-Sharif by:
+UHI focused on enhancing public and private health service delivery in the five urban areas of Kabul, Herat, Jalalabad, Kandahar and Mazar-e-Sharif by:

 • Strengthening the Ministry of Public Health’s capacity and stewardship